samuraijane/biblioteca/README.md

 * Familiarity with the command line, we use it a lot here.

 ### Workflow
-We have grouped the overarching steps into a series of folders which are essentially mini-lessons that build the application.
-The README files provide instructions and hints that you can use as a starting point to complete each lesson.
-We encourage you to follow them as you work and then compare your solution to the one provided.
-If you're in a hurry and want to jump ahead to the solution, the README file can help you deconstruct our approach and allow you to more clearly understand what's going on.
+Each filename in the **steps/** directory corresponds to a branch in this repo which shows the completed solution.
+Please note that the instructions contained within the step files (e.g. **s_01-01.md**) are not written in a strictly linear fashion.
+The idea here is to give the student enough information to build the application while also providing opportunities for problem solving (which is where the real learning happens).
+The student will benefit most by building each step first, as per the step file, and then comparing his or her solution to the one provided.

+### Should I clone this repo?
+Unless you want to have copy of it for reference on your own computer, there is no need to clone this repo.
+As you are building everything from scratch, the primary purpose of it is to provide a step-by-step overview of how to build a full-stack application which, after completing, you can compare to your own code.